|

 war story, how to get to Terra's "true" appearance is

 to just keep drawing her, in recognizable yet very distinct ways.
+Throughout all my experiences with art and writing,

 working on this with all the people I've come across has been